 #6 ~ Spider Snack

-This terrific idea come from Sara at Mom Endeavors.
+This terrific idea comes from Sara at Mom Endeavors.

 # 7 ~ Charlotte’s Book Unit

-Charlotte’s Web Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructive response writing, and skill practice.
+Charlotte’s Web Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.